simonneutert/simonneutert.github.io/src/_posts/2022/2022-08-23-ruby-sequel-postgres.md

 `$ gem install sequel_pg -v '1.15.0' -- --with-pg-dir=/Applications/Postgres.app/Contents/Versions/latest/`

+‼️ Edit the path with something that makes sense on your machine, then:
-Replace the versions with what you need. `$ bundle install` AGAIN!
+`$ bundle install` AGAIN!